 Learning in and out of the Classroom

 The Environmental Studies program provides opportunities for students to learn in the classroom and in the field.
-We currently have students volunteering at several organizations in the city of Lake Forest—including the Wildlife Discovery Center and the Lake Forest Open Lands Association—as well as on campus, including the Lake Forest College Student Garden at Glen Rowan.
-Students here have the opportunity to direct and develop their interests into real learning experiences.
+We currently have students volunteering at several organizations in Chicagoland—including the Wildlife Discovery Center and the Lake Forest Open Lands Association—as well as on campus, including the Lake Forest College Student Garden at Glen Rowan restoration projects.

 - Field Museum of Natural History

 - Center for Conservation Leadership

 - Southern Appalachian Mountain Stewards

 Check out The Lake Forest College Student Garden’s Facebook and Instagram to learn what is being planted and harvested: